cmeng-git/atalk-android/aTalk/lib/src_reference/README.md

 The info herein is only kept for reference.
 All the libraries mentioned here have officially released to maven.
-Therefore they are not further for aTalk built.
+Therefore they are not further used for aTalk built.

 ## lib/bundles directory (has been removed)
 contain Jitsi jar libraries that are used in aTalk project built.
 These jar libraries are <br/>